 Labelling and the organic logo after Brexit

-As the organic experts in the UK, we’ve been in regular communication with the UK government and other trade and policy stakeholders to get clarity on what a no-deal Brexit would mean for organic labelling.
+As the organic experts in the UK, we’ve been in regular communication with the UK government and other trade and policy stakeholders to get clarity on what Brexit will mean for organic labelling.

-- After Brexit, you’ll still need to be certified by Soil Association Certification in order to label your food and drink product as organic
+After December 31st 2020, you’ll still need to be certified by Soil Association Certification in order to label your food and drink product as organic.

 Talk to us

 As the organic experts in the UK we provide a wealth of free information and guidance to our organic licensees.

 If you can’t find what you’re looking for on these pages, please get in touch by email: email@example.com

 Use the certification portal to manage your organic certification, respond to audit actions and submit forms without having to keep track of emails.Access the portal